jjvanzon/JJs-Reference-Architecture/api.md

   </th>
   <td>
       A convenient way to map XML to (C#) classes.<br/>
-      Access XML nodes more safely, with null and unicity checks.
+      Access XML nodes more safely, with null and uniqueness checks.
   </td>
 </tr>